spbkaizo/baudio/Power-Supply.md

 capacitors is crucial for the proper functioning of the LM2663.
 Low ESR is important because:

-    *   Efficiency: Low ESR capacitors reduce power loss within the capacitor, increasing the overall efficiency of the voltage conversion process.
-High ESR can lead to significant IR losses, where I is the current through the capacitor and R is the ESR.
+    *   Efficiency: Low ESR capacitors reduce power loss within the capacitor, increasing the overall efficiency of the voltage.
+        *   High ESR can lead to significant IR losses where I is the current through the capacitor and R is the ESR.
     *   Voltage Ripple: Low ESR helps in minimizing the output voltage ripple.
-The ESR contributes to the ripple voltage seen at the output, in conjunction with the output current and the frequency of operation.
-A lower ESR will lead to a smaller ripple, which is desirable for most electronic applications that require a stable and clean power supply.  *   Stability:
+        *   The ESR contributes to the ripple voltage seen at the output voltage ripple.
+        *   A lower ESR will lead to a smaller ripple
-    The performance and stability of the charge pump circuit can be affected by the ESR of the capacitors.
-Low ESR capacitors help ensure that the circuit remains stable under various load conditions.  *   Thermal Performance: High ESR values lead to higher power dissipation within the capacitor, which can raise its temperature and potentially affect its reliability and lifespan.
-Low ESR capacitors are better at managing thermal loads and can contribute to the overall reliability of the circuit.  *   To meet these requirements, it's recommended to use capacitors that specifically mention low ESR characteristics for use with the LM2663.
+    *   Stability: The performance and stability of the charge pump circuit can be affected by the ESR of the capacitors
+        *   Low ESR capacitors help ensure that the circuit remains stable under various load conditions
+    *   Thermal Performance: High ESR values lead to higher power dissipation within the capacitor
+        *   Low ESR capacitors are better at managing thermal loads

 The Panasonic EEE-FT series are a good fit here - part number EEEFT1C470AR is the 47uF version.
 It is characterized by an ESR